 United MileagePlus Club Card: The only option if you want to access United Clubs.

-Citi Executive AAdvantage: Soon to be the only option if you want access to American Admirals Clubs.
+Citi Executive AAdvantage: The only option if you want access to American Admirals Clubs.

 What’s great: Truly fee cash at all ATMs worldwide.